syncfusion-content/javascript-docs/js/Diagram/Group.md

     }, {
         type: "node",
         name: "node2",
-        // set the margin to define the space around the child node.
+        // Sets the margin to define the space around the child node.
         marginTop: 30,
         marginLeft: 30,
         fillColor: "white",